What is a Syndicated Loan?

-Formally, the term “syndication” is defined as the process whereby the contractual lending commitment is split up and transferred to lenders.
+Formally, the term “syndication” is defined as the process in which the contractual lending commitment is split up and transferred to lenders.

-The issuer of the loan – i.e. the borrower – negotiates the preliminary terms and eventually settles on the structure of the financing transaction with an appointed “arranging bank”.
+The loan issuer – i.e. the borrower – negotiates the preliminary terms and eventually settles on the structure of the financing transaction with an appointed “arranging bank”.